 The Murray Bridge Kite Festival 2016 experienced increasing wind

 strength through the morning and into the early afternoon.
 Mixed into

-the mostly sunny weather was a couple of dead periods which saw nearly
+the mostly sunny weather were a couple of dead periods, which saw nearly

 all the kites descend to the grass.

 Quite a number of Adelaide Kite Flyers Association (AKFA) members were

 kept busy helping the public with their kites and also keeping an eye on

 some of the bigger show kites on display.
 The most prominent of these

 would have to have been the big red parafoil suspending a large red